 What To Do When Children Get Injured In An Accident

-An injured child is one of the worst nightmares of every parent.
+Seeing their child seriously injured is one of the worst nightmares of every parent.
 Unfortunately, this could happen in any place we consider secure: at school, at home or in a car while driving to the mall.
-As in every personal injury case, you can file an insurance claim or make the liable parties accountable, but the process might differ from the typical procedure for an adult.
+As in every personal injury case, you can file an insurance claim and hold the liable parties accountable, but the process might differ from the typical procedure for an adult.

 Children Can Suffer Serious Injuries In Car Accidents

-Just like other passengers, children can get injured in car accidents.
+Just like other passengers, thousands of children are injured in car accidents each year.
 Depending on how young a child is, it might be challenging to determine if the injuries sustained were minor or will become more serious as time advances.
 Your priority after a car accident is to get medical assistance as soon as possible.